 Final Drives

 Some transaxles use a gearset, and others use a chain and sprockets to drive the transfer gear.
-Check the chain for play or slack by deflecting it up using a screwdriver, marking the case, and then moving it down and marking it again.
+Check the chain for play or slack by deflecting it using a screwdriver, marking the case, then moving it down and marking it again.
 The sum of the two is the total amount of chain slack.
 Check the manufacturer's specifications.
 There's typically a slight deflection in a good chain.

 Check ring gear backlash with a dial indicator.
 Always compare readings with manufacturer specifications.